KHL Medveščak Zagreb: Kontinental Hockey League (2013–2017)

 On 29 April 2013, the club board announced that Medveščak would move to the Kontinental Hockey League for the 2013–14 season.
 This led to huge changes in both playing and coaching staff, with almost the entire squad replaced.
 The team was upgraded with lots of players with NHL experience, while Canadian Mark French became the club's new head coach.

 On 6 September 2013, the Bears opened their debut season in the KHL with an impressive 7–1 win over Russian powerhouse CSKA Moscow.
 On 25 January 2014, Medveščak defeated Lokomotiv Yaroslavl 1–0 at Arena Zagreb and qualified for the KHL playoffs in their very first KHL season.
 In the first round of the playoffs, Medveščak played against later finalist Lev Prague, losing all four games.

 Medveščak failed to qualify for the playoffs for the next two seasons.
 In the 2014–15 season, Medveščak took part in the 2014 Spengler Cup in Switzerland, losing all three games.
-The KHL is considered the best hockey league in Europe and before running into financial challenges, Medveščak iced competitive teams and the roster included some excellent players, including former NHL Rocket Richard trophy winner (most goals in a season) Jonathan CheeChoo.
+The KHL is considered the best hockey league in Europe and before running into financial challenges, Medveščak iced competitive teams and the roster included some excellent players, including former NHL Rocket Richard trophy winner Jonathan Cheechoo.

 On 13 January 2016, Russian fans threw two bananas on the ice after HC Spartak Moscow lost 4–1 in a KHL match at home to Medveščak Zagreb, targeting Medveščak's player Edwin Hedberg.
 Hedberg himself admitted he had encountered such behaviour for the first time, adding that "things like this shouldn't happen but unfortunately they do", while Medveščak's head coach, Gordie Dwyer, said that he was upset with the incident, and that "this obviously has no place in sport".
 Later, Spartak Moscow issued an official apology to both Medveščak and Hedberg, affirming that video cameras at Sokolniki Arena had helped identify two offenders who would be banned from attending games.
 The cameras also recorded racist hooting from the stands during a game incident involving Hedberg in the 35th minute of the match.
-The Kontinental Hockey League eventually fined Spartak Moscow 700,000 rubles ($9,135) for the racist incident and issued a "serious warning" to the club, adding that "breaches linked to the incitement of racial, ethnic, or international discord are unacceptable"..
+The Kontinental Hockey League eventually fined Spartak Moscow 700,000 rubles ($9,135) for the racist incident and issued a "serious warning" to the club, adding that "breaches linked to the incitement of racial, ethnic, or international discord are unacceptable".